While it is true that all couples argue at some point or another, it doesn’t mean you can’t prevent arguments in the future.

 1. Choose the right time to discuss touchy topics

-Communication is key, and you never want to bottle up your feelings until they become too big for you to handle.
+Communication is key.
+You never want to bottle up your feelings until they become too much for you to handle.

-While it is important for you to let your partner know if they have done something to frustrate or upset you, trying to have that conversation right as they head out the door for work or when they are in the middle of a project is going to lead to an argument.
+While it’s important for you to let your partner know if they’ve done something to frustrate or upset you, trying to have that conversation right as they head out the door for work is going to cause problems.

 Couple having an argument at probably not the best time…

-To have the best results, you will want to pick a good time to have tough conversations.
-If you’re not sure if it is a good time, ASK:
+To prevent arguments, you’ll want to pick a good time to have tough conversations.
+If you’re not sure if it’s a good time, ASK:

-• A- ask your partner is now a good time to talk.
-If they say no, respect their answer, and see if there is a time later that would work better for them.
-You want them to be able to give their undivided attention, so it’s important to see if there is a time when they are able to do so.
+• A- ask your partner if now is a good time to talk.
+If they say no, respect their answer, and see if there’s a time later that would work for them.
+You want them to be able to give their undivided attention, so it’s important to see if there’s a time they can actually do so.

 • S- share the nature of your conversation first.
 No one wants to feel bombarded by a tough conversation.
-Let them know what the conversation will be about so they can decide whether or not they are ready to have this talk right now.
+Let them know what the conversation is about so they can decide whether or not they’re ready to have the talk then and there.

 • K- keep your partner’s feelings in mind.
-If you know your partner is always exhausted immediately after coming home from work, that is not going to be a good time for a hard conversation.
+If you know your partner is always exhausted immediately after coming home from work, that’s not a good time for a hard conversation.
 If you know your partner has spent all day looking forward to watching a specific sporting event, taking a nap, or enjoying a warm bath, don’t try to talk about touchy topics during this time.

 2. Talk about yourself

 No, this doesn’t mean that you ignore your partner’s feelings and center the conversation on yourself.
-It just means that instead of placing blame on your partner or trying to label their thoughts and feelings, you communicate your own.
+It just means that instead of placing blame on your partner or trying to label their feelings, communicate your own.

 Identify why this issue is important to you, use “I” statements to talk about your feelings and needs, and don’t assume your partner’s intentions.

-This will help you communicate your feelings clearly, prevent your partner from becoming defensive, and let your partner see how you are being affected by a certain situation.
+This will help you communicate your feelings clearly, prevent your partner from becoming defensive, and let them see how you’re being affected by a certain situation.

 For example, if you go into a conversation saying, “You swear too much when you’re angry.
-You’re always swearing at me,” you are opening the door for an argument.
-They might feel defensive and want to say, “No, I don’t!” or “Well, you swear a lot, too,” or “I’m allowed to swear.
+You’re always swearing at me,” you’re opening the door for an argument.
+They might get defensive and want to say, “No, I don’t!” or “Well, you swear a lot, too,” or “I’m allowed to swear.
 Stop nagging me!”

-However, if you were to say, “When I am sworn at, I feel anxious and uncomfortable,” your partner may be more receptive to how you are feeling and what they can do to help you feel more at ease.
+However, if you were to say, “When I am sworn at, I feel anxious and uncomfortable,” your partner may be more receptive to how you’re feeling.

-Now, instead of being defensive, your partner can communicate and work with you to create a solution to the problem you’re facing.
+Now, instead of being defensive, your partner can communicate and work with you to create a solution.

 3. Listen to understand

-We’ve all had moments where we were thinking about what we want to say next instead of fully listening to someone when having a conversation.
+We’ve all had moments where we were thinking about what we want to say next instead of listening when having a conversation.

-The problem with doing this in a relationship is that it means that your partner will feel unheard, and the two of you won’t be able to take steps toward ameliorating any negative situations.
+The problem with doing this in a relationship is that it means that your partner will feel unheard.
+As such, the two of you won’t be able to take steps toward overcoming any negative situations.

-Make sure you are listening to understand, not to have fuel for a debate.
-If your only focus is on formulating your counter-argument or a strong reply to what they are saying, you aren’t truly hearing your partner, which can leave them feeling misunderstood, defensive, or combative.
+Make sure you’re listening to understand, not to have fuel for a debate.
+If your only focus is on formulating your counter-argument or a strong reply to what they’re saying, you aren’t truly hearing your partner.

 If your partner says they feel frustrated when you interrupt them, you won’t make any progress toward helping them feel better if all you’re thinking about is when you can bring up something they do that frustrates you.

-Try to listen to what they are saying without focusing on your response as they are speaking.
+Try to listen to what they’re saying without focusing on your response as they’re speaking.

 4. Make your partner feel heard

-Use language that shows you are trying to understand what your partner is communicating to you.
+Use language that shows you’re trying to understand what your partner is communicating to you.

 When people feel misunderstood, judged, or ignored, it often makes them feel angry, which can lead to arguments.

-If your partner shares something with you, try to validate their feelings and demonstrate that you are trying to hear and understand their point of view.
+If your partner shares something with you, try to validate their feelings and demonstrate that you’re trying to hear and understand their point of view.

 Here are some sentence starters that you can try out: